TTUXL/TTUXL.github.io/report/weekly_report13.md

 Whether this problem can be turned into a Recommendation System.
 The Matrix Completion algorithm is used to recommend user requirements and reduce signaling overhead.

->D. Mobility Management

->"In dense scenarios, the challenges of mobility management are mainly induced by the large amount of different terminal types and a broad range of services and mobility demands ranging from zero or nomadic mobility to high speed terminals."

-Mobile-Edge Computation Offloading：I haven’t studied this problem yet.

 ---
 The Optimal Number of BS per unit area in UND Environment